|PHX||0||0||1||(0 - 0)||1|

 Who's hot: Vrbata had three points in the 3-1 win against the Panthers; he has four goals and two assists in his past four games.
 Coyotes defenseman Keith Yandle has five assists in his past four games, and seven in seven; the Boston native will play his second hometown NHL game.
 Goalie Mike Smith has won four of six, with a .926 save percentage. … Bruins forward Patrice Bergeron has five points in his past two games.
 Forward Carl Soderberg has five points in his past four games, and nine in nine.
 Rask has won four in row.

-Injury report: Coyotes forward Martin Erat (upper body) left the game Tuesday.
+Injury report: Coyotes forward Martin Erat (upper body) left the game Tuesday and won't play.
 Defenseman David Schlemko (lower body) is back in Phoenix.
 Forward Martin Hanzal (lower body) has not played on the trip; defenseman Derek Morris (upper body) has missed the past two games. … Bruins forward Daniel Paille (concussion) skated Wednesday and could return Saturday.
 Defenseman Adam McQuaid (leg) is out.